gradle/native-samples/README.md

 ## Executable Multi-Project with Transitive Dependencies (transitive-dependencies)

-This project just shows that Swift/C++ libraries can be built with Gradle.
+This builds shows how an executable and several Swift/C++ libraries can be built with Gradle and linked together.
 The dependencies are added transitively from the dependencies between modules.
 To run it:
 ```